 Who else in the world who would not want free stuff?

 It’s human nature that we are all attracted to freely available things.
 But the reality is there is nothing free in this world.
 You have to pay for something for free stuff.

 In the case of free software, you have to provide your personal information so that companies could approach you for further deals (and those deals are not free, of course).

 Obviously, free DAWs are not as good as paid DAWs.
 There are many limitations with the free DAWs which can limit your music production work.
 I personally don’t suggest my readers go with free DAWs and plugins.

-If you are serious in shaping your career in the music production field then always go with paid fully professional DAW and any other equipment.
+If you are serious about shaping your career in the music production field then always go with paid fully professional DAW and any other equipment.

 The end goal of any professional music producer is to provide good quality music and without good tools, it’s not possible.